Nav Social Icons

 Perform 3 sets of 10 reps.

-Quadruped Push up plus
+Quadruped Push Up Plus

 Start by dropping your chest down towards the floor without bending your elbows.
 Think about bringing your shoulder blades together.
-This is scapular retraction.
+This is called scapular retraction.

 Then, start to push your chest away from the ground.
 Think about spreading your shoulder blades apart from one another.
-This is scapular protraction.
+This is called scapular protraction.

 Perform 2-3 sets of 10 reps.